 What’s striking to me about Richardson’s criticism is that it boiled down to this: Pattern matching with data isn’t enough for useful prediction.
 And while that may seem reasonable, haven’t we just seen a remarkable reversal of that idea in the form of machine learning?
 Large language models in particular are becoming more and more capable of accomplishing tasks.
 Can we use machine learning for weather prediction?

 There are three reasons to be hopeful about machine learning techniques in weather prediction.
 First, meteorological stations have rich data sets stretching back decades (and some for over a century).
-This means extensive training data for models1.
-In fact, the European Centre for Medium-Range Weather Forecasts (ECMWF) reports that their forecasts take up terabytes of data, and will significantly increase over time (see Figure 11 of the report)2.
+This means extensive training data for models.
+In fact, the European Centre for Medium-Range Weather Forecasts (ECMWF) reports that their forecasts take up terabytes of data, and will significantly increase over time (see Figure 11 of the report).
 Second, there’s always a ground truth for weather forecasts.
 Assuming the observational instruments are working correctly, we can rapidly see if a prediction was right or wrong.
 This helps when evaluating the performance of a model.
 Third, running a traditional weather prediction model is expensive.
 That’s because you must simulate the physics of the atmosphere, which has feedback loops at multiple scales and requires solving many interdependent equations.
 The exact energy, time, and cost footprints depend on the model, hardware, and kind of simulation (near-term weather versus climate predictions), but climate scientist Tapio Schneider said in a recent article that a climate simulation can consume up to 10 megawatt hours of energy.
 For context, the article notes that this is about the average energy consumption of a U.S. household in a year.
-While it’s true that training machine learning models is an upfront cost, there are huge efficiencies in actually outputting a forecast, such as taking one minute on a single TPU to produce a 10-day forecast versus hours on supercomputers with hundreds of machines3.
+While it’s true that training machine learning models is an upfront cost, there are huge efficiencies in actually outputting a forecast, such as taking one minute on a single TPU to produce a 10-day forecast versus hours on supercomputers with hundreds of machines.

 What caught my attention though was the involvement of the ECMWF in exploring machine learning for their operations.
 The ECMWF is a research institute but it is also an operational service, providing weather forecasts every day to many countries.
 It’s one thing to have academics interested in using a new type of tool to solve a problem.
 It’s quite another for an organization who has a product to consider incorporating a new tool into their workflow.